ray-project/tune-sklearn/README.md

 `pip install tune-sklearn ray[tune]`

 ## Examples

 #### TuneGridSearchCV
 To start out, it’s as easy as changing our import statement to get Tune’s grid search cross validation interface, and the rest is almost identical!

+`TuneGridSearchCV` accepts dictionaries in the format `{ param_name:str : distribution: list }` or a list of such dictionaries, just like scikit-learn's `GridSearchCV`.

 ```python
 # from sklearn.model_selection import GridSearchCV